texfaq/texfaq.github.io/FAQ-sysunix.md

 GNU/Linux and most other free Unix-like systems) is TeX&nbsp;Live, which is distributed as part of the [TeX collection](FAQ-CD).

-TeX&nbsp;Live may also be installed ''over the network''; a network installer is provided, and once you have a system (whether installed from the network or installed off-line from a disc) a manager (`tlmgr`) can both keep your installation up-to-date and add
+TeX&nbsp;Live may also be installed "over the network"; a network installer is provided, and once you have a system (whether installed from the network or installed off-line from a disc) a manager (`tlmgr`) can both keep your installation up-to-date and add